AtlanticR/MSP/SearchPEZ/code/README.md

 **sei_whale_sf** |  A simple feature (multipolygon) contianing data on pririty areas for enhanced monitoring of sei whales.
 Converted from a tif file.
 **studyArea** | A simple feature (polygon) representing an exposure zone or user-defined buffer area surrounding a site (site_sf).
 This polygon is used to search for overlapping data points contained in the various datasets used by the reporting tool.

+##Important areas of Blue Whale feeding, foraging and migration in eastern Canada

 #### blue_whale_habitat_overlap
 * create table of overlapping data from Important Blue Whale Habitat